 A web analytics dashboard pulls data about your website visitors into a format that makes it easy to understand and analyze.
 Users see, at a glance, how a website is performing according to a varying number of key performance indicators (KPIs).
 Many dashboards let users drill down according to timeframe and other variables.

-In this dashboard example from Parse.ly, you can see an overview of content performance for February.
+In this content marketing analytics dashboard example from Parse.ly, you can see an overview of content performance for February.
 It shows the daily pattern of KPIs like page views, including the preceding and following month for context.
 The user can filter and sort data by variables like page type, author, section, tag, campaign, and so on, and then drill down into performance by article.

 What are dashboards used for?